- How is thymus cancer treated?

 Chemotherapy (chemo) uses anti-cancer drugs that are given intravenously (into a vein) or by mouth.
 These drugs enter the bloodstream and reach throughout the body, making this treatment especially useful for cancer that may have spread to organs beyond the thymus.

-- It may be given after surgery to try to kill any cancer cells that may have been left behind.
+- It may be given after surgery to try to kill any cancer cells that may have been left behind because they were too small to see.
 This is called as adjuvant treatment.

-- It may be given before surgery to try to shrink tumors that are not otherwise resectable.
+- It may be given before surgery to try to shrink tumors that are not otherwise resectable (able to be removed completely).
 This is known as neoadjuvant therapy.

 - In people who have advanced cancer or are not healthy enough for surgery, chemo may be the main treatment.